mauricioszabo/transito/DEV.md

     gem install bundler
     bundle install

-Transit Ruby uses transit as a submodule to get at the transit exemplar files.
+Transit Ruby uses transito as a submodule to get at the transito exemplar files.
 The tests will not run without the exemplar files.
-You need to run a couple of git commands to set up the transit git submodule:
+You need to run a couple of git commands to set up the transito git submodule:

     git submodule init